 Asthma can cause a range of symptoms from very mild to very serious including:

 - Coughing, especially at night, with exercise, or when laughing

 - Trouble breathing

 I’d give them 10 stars if I could!
 The Allergy and Asthma Center of New York is a fantastic place.
 It is a pleasure to go there.
 The asthma doctor, nurses, receptionist, and office manager are all friendly, very helpful, positive, warm, caring, and get things done so well and so fast!
 They are the best-organized group of people I have ever seen.
 There is an air of solidarity, teamwork, and true concern for the needs of all patients.
 Dr. Kaza is just the sweetest and most professional asthma and allergy doctor we ever had since my daughter was diagnosed very very happy with this place. ~ YELP

 There is a genetic component to asthma and, therefore, people who have family members with allergies or asthma are more likely to have asthma.
 The majority of individuals with asthma also have allergic triggers for their asthma.
 Those individuals have what is known as “allergic asthma” and this is the most common form of asthma.
 Indoor allergens such as house dust mites, pet dander, mold, and pollen are among the most common allergic triggers.

-Other triggers can also cause asthma symptoms, such as airway irritants (tobacco smoke, air pollution, perfumes), exercise, cold air, weather changes, and humidity and other health conditions can compound and aggravate asthma including obesity, sleep apnea,sinus disease, acid reflux or viral infections.
+Other triggers can also cause asthma symptoms, such as airway irritants (tobacco smoke, air pollution, perfumes), exercise, cold air, weather changes, and humidity, and other health conditions that can compound and aggravate asthma including obesity, sleep apnea, sinus disease, acid reflux or viral infections.

-Studies show that people with asthma who see an allergist have better controlled asthma resulting in less visits to the doctor and emergency room as well as an overall reduction in total costs.
+Studies show that people with asthma who see an allergist have better controlled asthma resulting in fewer visits to the doctor and emergency room as well as an overall reduction in total costs.